toptechtips/toptechtips.github.io/_posts/2020-02-26-how-to-setup-and-automate-tasks-on-phone-using-appium.md

 At this point we should have everything setup.

 Run ```adb devices``` to start the ADB server.
-If this is the first time you are connecting a phone to adb, it will prompt you for authorization on the phone, **make sure to accept**.
+If this is the first time you are connecting a mobile device to adb, it will prompt you for authorization on the device, **make sure to accept**.

 The result will look something like this (as long as it says "device"):